plone/plone.recipe.squid/README.txt

     space.
 Defaults to 1000 MB.

 bind
     Hostname and port on which Squid will listen for requests.
+    Syntax is [hostname][:port].
 Defaults to 127.0.0.1:3128.
+    If hostname is omitted then Squid will bind to all available interfaces.

 config
     Path for a Squid config file to use.
 If you use this option